Verdiyev/DRF-Inventory/README.md

 # DRF-Inventory

 DRF_Inventory is an implmentation of imaginary store inventory that accepts orders.
-This project hhas a microservice architecture and is done using Django Rest Framework.
+This project microservice based web applicationthat is implemented via Django Rest Framework.

 How to setup:
 1. Make sure you have Docker on your machine and all the necessary [requirements](https://github.com/Verdiyev/DRF-Inventory/blob/master/inventory/requirements.txt).